vishalreddy2323/MyDollarBot-BOTGo/README.md

 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
+- Add a recurring expense
+- User can add a new category and delete an existing category
+- User can see the budget value for the total expense
+- Added pie charts, bar graphs with and without budget lines
+- Deployment on GCP

 ## What's new?
-(From Phase 2 to Phase 3)
+(From Phase 3 to Phase 4)

-- Recurring expense:
-  Add a recurring expense that adds a certain amount every month to the user's spending, for any given category.

-- Custom category:
-  User can add a new category and delete an existing category as per the needs

-- Budgeting:
-  User can see the budget value for the total expense and/or for each of the existing categories in the /display function

-- Better visualization:
-  Added pie charts, bar graphs with and without budget lines for the user to have a look at the spending history in a better manner
-  Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history

-- Deployment on GCP (the bot is now available, and can be used on any device by searching for @testforbudgetmanagerbot on Telegram)
+- Email Transaction History: Users can request their complete transaction history via email for easy access and record-keeping.
+- CSV Transaction History Extraction: Users can download their transaction history in CSV format, providing a versatile data export option for analysis.
+- Receipt Management: Users can upload and retrieve receipts for specific transactions by date, simplifying expense tracking and documentation.
+- Transaction Limit Notifications: Users can set transaction limits and receive alerts when expenses exceed the specified limits, helping them stay within budget.
+- Github Actions Automation: Automated testing, code formatting, and syntax checks have been implemented through Github Actions.
+A minimum 80% code coverage is required for successful builds, ensuring code quality and testing standards are maintained.

 ## What more can be done?
-Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
-Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.
+Please refer to the issue list available [here](https://github.com/anuj672/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
+Please refer to the MyDollarBot project present [here](https://github.com/bhaveshittadwar/csc-510-se-group-49/projects) to have a look at the tasks done or in progress

 ## Demo